wangbard/wangbard.github.io/_tabs/about.md

 ### Multiparty Computation Combiners _(2024/04 - 2024/08)_

 In my Master's thesis, supervised by Dr. Michele Ciampi, I investigated the construction of cryptographic combiners for secure multiparty computation (MPC).
-Given that Oblivious Transfer (OT) is a fundamental building block in many MPC protocols—and that robust combiners for OT remain an open problem—the design of secure MPC combiners poses unique challenges.
+Given that Oblivious Transfer (OT) is a fundamental building block in many MPC protocols—and that previous research has shown the impossibility of transparent black-box construction for 1-out-of-2 OT combiners—the design of secure MPC combiners poses unique challenges.
 In this research, I introduce the first formal definition of black-box MPC combiners, which ensure that secure computation can still be achieved even if some underlying protocols fail, as long as a subset of the candidates remains reliable.
 A key contribution is the design and analysis of a 1-out-of-2 MPC combiner that securely computes a function for two parties under semi-honest setting using two candidate MPC protocols, under the assumption that at least one remains secure.
 Through rigorous cryptographic analysis, employing simulation-based security proofs and theorems, the combiner’s design was validated to ensure security for at least one party.
 I also discussed the inherent limitations in achieving full two-party security under two protocols.
 Building on the this, I developed a 2-out-of-3 MPC combiner that requires at least two out of three candidate protocols to remain secure.
 I examined the vulnerabilities of this approach and proposed an alternative construction that, while less efficient, provides robust security guarantees.

 > 📄 **My MSc Dissertation on** ***Multiparty Computation Combiners***
 > If you are interested, you may [read the full dissertation here](https://wangbard.github.io/files/Multiparty_Computation_Combiners.pdf).